Ready to take the test? Head onto LearnX and get your Python Certification!

 >>> import urllib >>> dir(urllib) ['ContentTooShortError', 'FancyURLopener', 'MAXFTPCACHE', 'URLopener', '__all__', '__builtins__', '__doc__', '__file__', '__name__', '__package__', '__version__', '_ftperrors', '_get_proxies', '_get_proxy_settings', '_have_ssl', '_hexdig', '_hextochr', '_hostprog', '_is_unicode', '_localhost', '_noheaders', '_nportprog', '_passwdprog', '_portprog', '_queryprog', '_safe_map', '_safe_quoters', '_tagprog', '_thishost', '_typeprog', '_urlopener', '_userprog', '_valueprog', 'addbase', 'addclosehook', 'addinfo', 'addinfourl', 'always_safe', 'basejoin', 'c', 'ftpcache', 'ftperrors', 'ftpwrapper', 'getproxies', 'getproxies_environment', 'getproxies_macosx_sysconf', 'i', 'localhost', 'main', 'noheaders', 'os', 'pathname2url', 'proxy_bypass', 'proxy_bypass_environment', 'proxy_bypass_macosx_sysconf', 'quote', 'quote_plus', 'reporthook', 'socket', 'splitattr', 'splithost', 'splitnport', 'splitpasswd', 'splitport', 'splitquery', 'splittag', 'splittype', 'splituser', 'splitvalue', 'ssl', 'string', 'sys', 'test', 'test1', 'thishost', 'time', 'toBytes', 'unquote', 'unquote_plus', 'unwrap', 'url2pathname', 'urlcleanup', 'urlencode', 'urlopen', 'urlretrieve']

-When we find the function in the module we want to use, we can read about it more using the
+When we find the function in the module we want to use, we can read more about it with the

-Packages are namespaces which contain multiple packages and modules themselves.
-They are simply directories, but with a twist.
+Packages are namespaces containing multiple packages and modules.
+They're just directories, but with certain requirements.

 Each package in Python is a directory which MUST contain a special file called

-be empty, and it indicates that the directory it contains is a Python package, so it can be imported the same
+__init__.py.
+This file, which can be empty, indicates that the directory it's in is a Python package.
+That way it can be imported the same way as a module.

 If we create a directory called